bioidiap/bob.bio.vein/doc/references.rst

 ..
 [MNM05] *N. Miura, A. Nagasaka, and T. Miyatake*, **Extraction of Finger-Vein Pattern Using Maximum Curvature Points in Image Profiles**, Proceedings on IAPR conference on machine vision applications, Vol. 9 , pp. 347--350, 2005.

-..
-[LLP09] *E.C.
+.. #not used [LLP09] *E.C.
 Lee, H.C.
 Lee and K.R.
 Park*, **Finger vein recognition using minutia-based alignment and local binary pattern-based feature extraction**, International Journal of Imaging Systems and Technology.
 Vol. 19, No. 3, pp. 175-178, September 2009.

 .. #not used [ZY09] *J. Zhang and J. Yang*, **Finger-vein image enhancement based on combination of gray-level grouping and circular gabor filter** In International Conference on Information Engineering and Computer Science (ICIECS), pp. 1-4, Dec 2009.